YukiYasuda2718/equivariant-SR-2D-fluid/README.md

-This repository contains the source code used in [*Roto-Translation Equivariant Super-Resolution of Two-Dimensional Flows Using Convolutional Neural Networks*](https://arxiv.org/abs/2202.11099).
+This repository contains the source code used in [*Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks*](https://arxiv.org/abs/2202.11099).

 - [Setup](#setup)
 - [Docker containers](#docker-containers)